Christo262/Cyrena_App/readme.md

 Cyréna is an **offline-first engineering assistant** that runs *alongside your IDE*, not inside it.

+## Why Cyréna Exists

+This project started with a real problem.

+I needed internal tooling for my own business — invoice management, billing, supplier tracking.
+Nothing complicated, just tools I could actually use without needing an accountant for every query.

+I tried AI app builders.
+They worked.
+The tools got built quickly.
+But then came the realisation: the backend lived inside their closed infrastructure.
+If they shut down or changed pricing, my tools stopped working.
+I could not run any of it on my own servers.

+So I built my own solution — but not another app builder.

+Cyréna is designed for developers.
+You still need your SDK, your IDE, your stack.
+What changes is scale.
+Instead of working through tasks one by one, Cyréna works through them in parallel while you supervise, review, and direct.
+It can build from scratch using prompts alone, but it is designed to be supervised by a developer to ensure code is safe, maintainable, and understandable.

+The first thing I built with Cyréna was the internal tooling I originally needed.
+It runs on my own infrastructure.
+I own it completely.

+---

 It operates as a structured agent inside real projects and helps with:

 - building features